FAQ 1: ON WHAT BASIS DOES SERVE 6.8 CHOOSE WHOM THEY WILL SERVE

 And so, we operate in parallel with respect.
 That means we respect and value other city, county, and non-profit organizations that desire to lay out plans to address homelessness.
 That includes the widely-advocated “Housing First” initiatives.
 While we are appreciative and supportive of such efforts by others, we find it important to “stay on message” with our own biblical and philosophical approach to need-meeting.

-No. We provide ecclesiastical and ministerial counselling.
+No. We provide ecclesiastical and ministerial counseling.
 When there are issues that require professional care, we refer out.
 However, we may find at times that we can offer intake assessments from certified professionals who occasionally offer pro-bono legal guidance to a given family.
 To be clear, we are not capable of “taking on all comers” with legal issues.
 Similarly, we may have access to professionals who offer financial, emotional, or spiritual counseling by some who wish to donate their time.

 Specifically, we cannot take on the broad challenge of people on the street who have major psychological illnesses.
 We just can’t.
 Yet it is our desire to make a difference in the lives of as many people and families as is possible within our resources.
 We serve people and families one by one, as opportunity presents itself.
 We love people with the love of the Lord.
 And prayer is a most valuable service of all.
 We believe God answers prayer.
 He is the ultimate Care-giver.

-We wish the other care-givers in Fort Collins to know how much we value them.
-We are addressing many of the same compassion challenges of the disadvantaged they you address.
+We want the other care-givers in Fort Collins to know how much we value them.
+We are addressing many of the same compassion challenges of the disadvantaged that they address.
 We are not in competition for government resources.
 While we, as faith-based ministries, are an active part of need mitigation for the neediest of our community, we operate in parallel with, and with respect for, the other government-connected care-givers.

-We must graciously accept the status of secularized culture of today.
+We must graciously accept the status of the secularized culture of today.
 It is commonly required, even demanded, of faith-based Christian organizations which receive government funding that they must limit their ministries regarding the gospel of Jesus Christ.
 So, we must respectfully decline to apply for, receive, or partner officially with, other government-funded organizations that would set limits on our Christian profession and advocacy.
 Our biblical mandate is this: “Whatever you do in word or deed, do all in the name of the Lord Jesus Christ, giving thanks through Him to God the Father.”
 Colossians 3:18

 Our guests are welcome to come and explore what services we may be able to provide to help them take steps to address their current life struggle.
 Let us be clear: We do not do “toxic charity.”
 We do not support the lifestyle of a permanent “underclass.”
 We will offer and release; we do not impose and control.
 Guests must be willing to take responsibility for the steps forward to reestablish their well-being.

 We can help.
 We will ask “How can we help you?” rather than just, “What can we give you?”
-We will sit down with our guests and explore with them through an intake assessment what they need.
+We will sit down with our guests and explore with them through an intake assessment to determine what they need.
 More than that, we want to help them discover what is the greater cause behind their presenting dysfunctional life issues.
 We want to help them take responsibility for their own pathway to self-sufficiency, safety and peace.

 We respect the dignity of all people, and offer to help them discover the tools and resources that can stabilize their life situation.
 And we are not the only place where their various needs may be met.
 Guests will be encouraged to explore the other care-giving resources in our city.